Skillmeter/API/Endpoints/Candidate.md

 Candidate
 ====

-A candidate represent the candidate entity created on Skillmeter.
+A candidate represent a person assigned to take one or more tests on Skillmeter.

 * [List Candidates](#list-candidates)
 * [Creating a Candidate](#creating-a-candidate)